-The History of Simon and Garfunkel’s Masterpiece, ‘Bridge Over Troubled Water’
+50 Years Ago: Simon and Garfunkel Deliver Their Masterpiece, ‘Bridge Over Troubled Water’

-The duo rode a critical and commercial high as the ’60s ended, with a pair of Top 5 albums (1966’s Parsley, Sage, Rosemary and Thyme and 1968’s Bookends) and the chart-topping soundtrack to Mike Nichols’ hit 1968 film The Graduate under their belts.
-Their fifth LP, Bridge Over Troubled Water, would offer their most ambitious — and most fully realized — work.
+When Neil Young wrote "it's better to burn out than to fade away," he might as well have been talking about Simon & Garfunkel.
+The duo rode a critical and commercial high as the '60s ended, with a pair of Top 5 albums (1966's Parsley, Sage, Rosemary and Thyme and 1968's Bookends) and the chart-topping soundtrack to Mike Nichols' hit 1968 film The Graduate under their belts.
+Their fifth LP, Bridge Over Troubled Water, would offer their most ambitious -- and most fully realized -- work.
 It would also spell the end of their partnership.

 "I was very pleased to hear such a rich song intended for me.
 I always felt he did some of his best writing when it came in the form of a gift.
 When people get outside of themselves and say, "This is for you," it taps the better part of themselves," Garfunkel told Paul Zollo years later.
 "And I loved it."